 This report, which relies on input from 25 criminal justice leaders, pinpoints the drivers of racial disparities in our jails lays out common sense reforms to reduce this disparity, including increasing public defense representation for misdemeanor offenses, encouraging prosecutors to prioritize serious and violent offenses, limiting the use of pretrial detention, and requiring training to reduce racial bias for all those involved in running our justice system.

 Eaglin, Jessica M. and Solomon, Danyelle, "Reducing Racial and Ethnic Disparities in Jails: Recommendations for Local Practice" (2015).
 Articles by Maurer Faculty.
-Paper 1666.
+1666.